Keyword cannibalization can negatively impact your website’s organic search performance.

 For example, if you have two articles on “How to Create a GPT” and “How to Make a GPT Quickly” with similar content, you can add a canonical tag to any one of these articles.

-Search engines may prioritize the page with this tag and rank it above other pages targeting the same keyword.
+As a result, search engines may prioritize the page with this tag and rank it above other pages targeting the same keyword.

 But it’s best to revamp the content on these pages to prevent Google and other search engines from penalizing duplicate content.